Language-Research-Technology/ro-crate-schema-tools/profiles/sossplus/sossplus-profile.md

 There are a couple of refinements in *SoSS+* that build on the basic SoSS approach.

-- The use of *SoSS+ Specialized Properties* and *SoSS+ Specialized Classes* with local IDs (TODO: Define these in terminology section).
+- The use of OPTIONAL *SoSS+ Specialized Properties* and *SoSS+ Specialized Classes* with local IDs (TODO: Define these in terminology section).
 The IDs chosen here have names following a convention conventions (this is not part of the profile semantics).
 The property `#prop_authorOfScholarlyWork` defined above is a profile-specific version the Schema property *in a particular context of use*.
-Note that there may be more than one local definition of these specialized properties in a profile.
+Note that there may be more than one local definition of base class or property.
+(Base class definitons as show above MAY be included in a profile if specialization is not required)
 - The use of `prov:specializationOf` to show that a rdf:Property (or an rdfs:Class as we will show below) is related to the a schema.org or other definition and is some sense a refinement of that class.
 Note that no class or property inheritance is implied it is *not* expected that this property definition inherits the range or domain of the general one.
 - `sh:minCount` (from the SHACL spec) says that there must be at least on 'Author prop'

 The above property example implies two more specialized Classes, shown below